Modern Greek Studies at Harvard

 Resources and Facilities

 Students and researchers at the Program of Modern Greek Studies at Harvard have access to exceptional facilities.
-In addition to Harvard’s broad and vibrant academic community, students can benefit from the university’s Modern Greek Collection of Books and Manuscripts as well as a wide range of rare Collections in Oral Literature and Folklore Studies, which were created and organized by distinguished Harvard scholars such as F.J.
+In addition to Harvard’s broad and vibrant academic community, students can benefit from the university’s Modern Greek Collection as well as a wide range of rare Collections in Oral Literature and Folklore Studies, which were created and organized by distinguished Harvard scholars such as F.J.
 Child, G.L.
 Kittredge, James Notopoulos, Cedric Whitman, Milman Parry, and Albert B. Lord.